dlt-hub/dlt/docs/website/docs/general-usage/customising-pipelines/user_agent_device_data_enrichment.md

 ## Creating data enrichment pipeline
-You can either follow this documentation to build a data enrichment pipeline or use the provided Colab notebook.
+You can either follow the example in linked Colab notebook or follow this documentation to create the user-agent device data enrichment pipeline.

 ### A. Colab notebook
-The Colab notebook combines three data enrichment processes for a sample dataset, starting with the first enrichment of user-agent device data.
+The Colab notebook combines three data enrichment processes for a sample dataset, starting with "Data enrichment part one: User-agent device data".

 The first step is to register on [SerpApi](https://serpapi.com/) and obtain the API token key.
 To set up credentials in Colab secrets:
-1. In Colab notebook, click 'Colab secrets' on the left.
+1. In the Colab notebook, click on "Colab Secrets" in the left sidebar.
-2. Add `serp_api_key` as an environmental variable with your API key as its value.
+2. Configure variable `serp_api_key` as with obtained API key.

 Here's the link to the notebook:
 **[Colab Notebook](https://colab.research.google.com/drive/1ZKEkf1LRSld7CWQFS36fUXjhJKPAon7P?usp=sharing).**

 ### B. Create a pipeline
+Alternatively, To create a data enrichment pipeline, follow these steps:
 You can start by creating the following directory structure:

 ```python